-RE agreed syllabus units - beliefs and questions / belonging / expressions of belief with particular emphasis on:
+Covers agreed R.E. syllabus units including beliefs and questions, belonging and expressions of belief with a particular emphasis on:

-- Incarnation why is Jesus important to Christians? - + Sacrament Baptism and Holy Communion - Church why is meeting together important for Christians?
+- † Incarnation Why is Jesus important to Christians? - \ Sacrament Exploring what Baptism and Holy Communion mean for Christians. - † Church Why is meeting together in special buildings important for Christians?

-- On a journey through the Cathedral children will find out about how Christian life begins at Baptism (demonstration at the font), how altars are used for Holy Communion and why special colours, crosses, clothing and other decorations are used (children demonstrate a priest's and bishop's robes) - They will handle objects, see stained glass windows and statues - There will be time to pause, think, reflect, question and discuss how they feel as they consider what Christians do when they pray and worship as part of their journey of faith - They will think about how Christians mark the end of their earthly lives (funerals)
+- † On a journey through the Cathedral children will find out about how Christian life begins at Baptism (demonstration at the font), how altars are used for Holy Communion and why liturgical colours, crosses, clothing and other decorations are used (children demonstrate a priest's and Bishop's vestments). - Pupils will handle prayer objects and vessels, see stained glass windows, statues and memorials. - † There will be time for pupils to pause, think, reflect, question and discuss how they feel as they consider what Christians do when they pray and worship, as part of their journey of faith. - † Children will think about how Christians mark and celebrate the end of their earthly lives (funerals).

-You may wish to 'top up' this visit by booking a 'meet a priest' (or 'meet a congregation member') slot so that children can ask him or her what their job / vocation / daily life is all about, how they lead worship and help Christians to follow and learn about Jesus.
-Ask about this when you book.
+You may wish to 'top up' this visit by booking a 'meet a priest' (or 'meet a congregation member') slot so that children can ask him or her what their job/vocation/daily life is all about, how they lead worship and help Christians to follow and learn about Jesus.
+See page 18 for details and ask us about this when you book.